Polyester Mesh Belt vs. Traditional Belts: Which is Best for Pavement Machines?

 Disadvantages of Traditional Belts

-• Weight: The added weight of traditional belts can slow down operations, which may detract from overall productivity.
+- Weight: Their added weight might slow down operations, impacting overall productivity.

 Choosing the Right Option for Your Pavement Machine